Dr. Tim Eves, “Dining in Plato’s Cave”

 Necessary Voices is, in part, an attempt to take advantage of the wealth of literary and scholarly pursuit at UB and to create intellectual community around ideas.
 We see this as an opportunity to support this tradition at UB and to initiate our students into it.

-If you would like a copy of Dr. Eves' essay, "The Cave," please contact the editor of the series, Eric Lehman (firstname.lastname@example.org) or me (email@example.com).
-We encourage you to bring your class, or make this lecture part of an assignment; if you do, please contact me so I can provide enough seating.
+If you would like a copy of Dr. Eves’ essay, “The Cave,” please contact the editor of the series, Eric Lehman (firstname.lastname@example.org) or Diane Krumrey (email@example.com).
+We encourage you to bring your class, or make this lecture part of an assignment; if you do, please contact us so we can provide enough seating.